IORoot/Video_FFMPEG-Scriptflow/README.md

 This is a collection of scripts to automate simple video editing tasks.

-The idea is that they can be chained together for more complex video effects and tasks.
+They can be easily chained together for more complex video effects and tasks by simply using a JSON configuration file.

 These are all based on BASH and FFMPEG.